A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: System Model

 \section{System Model}

-We consider an organization (i.e., the defender) that employs cyber deception to reliably detects attackers aiming to some targets within its IT enterprise infrastructure.
+We consider an organization (i.e., the defender) that employs cyber deception to reliably detect attackers aiming to some targets within his IT infrastructure.
 To ensure an effective decoy placement that is tailored to real-world attacker capabilities, it leverages enterpriseLang to model the adversary behavior in terms of ATT\&CK techniques and uses such representation to design the decoy selection process.
-In the next subsections, we formalize the considered threat model and how it is employed by the defender to achieve a practical decoy selection solution.
-We resume the main notation used in the paper in Table \ref{tab:glossary}.
+In the next subsections, we formalize the threat model considered and how it is used by the defender to achieve a practical decoy selection solution.
+We resume the main notation used in the paper in \Cref{tab:glossary}.